zachalbert/ldthw/_color/080-contrast-of-hue.md

 12. In this third column, from top to bottom, change the fill colors to orange (hue 30°), blue-green (hue 150°), and violet (hue 270°).
 13. This third column of colors also demonstrates hue contrast, but also to a lesser degree.

-In the last several lessons, we've primarily dealt with the contrast and relationships between different parts of the hue circle.
 In the next lesson, you're going to learn about the contrast of saturation.
+Keep this design file handy.